learn-co-curriculum/ruby-oo-advanced-class-methods-lab/README.md

 ### `Song.create_from_filename`

-Build a class constructor that accepts a filename in the format of "<Artist Name> - <Song Name>.mp3", for example "Taylor Swift - Blank Space.mp3".
+Build a class constructor that accepts a filename in the format of `"<Artist Name> - <Song Name>.mp3"`, for example "Taylor Swift - Blank Space.mp3".
 The `Song.create_from_filename` class method should not only parse the filename correctly but should also save the Song instance that was created.